Lambert-01/rwanda-export-analysis-/docs/Implementation_Plan.md

-# Rwanda Export Explorer - Implementation Plan
+# Rwanda trade analysis system- Implementation Plan

 ## Overview

-This document outlines the detailed implementation plan for completing the Rwanda Export Explorer project.
+This document outlines the detailed implementation plan for completing the Rwanda trade analysis systemproject.
 The project aims to create an interactive dashboard for visualizing Rwanda's trade data, with a focus on exports, imports, and AI-powered predictions.

 ## Current Status